openhackathons-org/End-to-End-LLM/README.md

 ### Installing the prerequisites

 1. Install `docker-ce` by following the [official instructions](https://docs.docker.com/engine/install/).
-Once you have installed docker-ce, follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) to ensure that docker can be run without `sudo`.
+Once you have installed docker-ce, follow the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) or step 2 below to ensure that docker can be run without `sudo`.

-2. Install `nvidia-container-toolkit` by following the [install-guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html).

-3. Run docker without root
+2. Run docker without root

     ```
     sudo groupadd docker